-Susan Jeffers told us in 1987 to “Feel the Fear and Do it Anyway“, which is good advice but it doesn’t necessarily help us know which risks to take and which not.
+In 1987, Susan Jeffers told us to “Feel the Fear and Do it Anyway.”
+This is good advice but it doesn’t necessarily help us manage risk.

-Seth Godin sees it as being an issue of an attitude we can choose:
+Seth Godin sees risk as being about an attitude that we can choose:

 - Do we see the future as risky and frightening?
 Was yesterday was a lot better than today?